shakhscode/WebApplication-using-Bokeh-Panel/README.md

 # Python Web Application using Bokeh & Panel
 #### Aim:
-Designing a multi-interface interactive web application prototype using python Bokeh and Panel that takes login information from the user and shows a visual report.
+Designing a multi-interface interactive web application using python Bokeh and Panel that takes login information from the user and shows a visual report.
 #### Used tools:
 Python, Matplotlib, Bokeh, Panel.